jaakkopee/gematreeac/README.md

 running code in jpts.aprx.io

-the latest algorithm is in ndigitsets3.py import ndigitsets3 in python3 and call addWord() and printAll()
+the latest session algorithm is in ndigitsets3.py import ndigitsets3 in python3 and call addWord() and printAll()

+The cgi interface is in gematreeac.py
+SQL interfaces are in gemadbconn.py, deepmem_ui and deepmem.py